 These aren't your average treehouses.
 Some are close to the ground, and others are 47 feet up in the air, like the Magistree, a masterpiece accessed via stairs and two suspension bridges.

-This is an awesome place to spend a weekend with kids, or as a romantic getaway.
+This is an awesome place to spend a weekend with kids or as a romantic getaway.

-20. Spend A Week In Oregon's Premier Vacation Town In The Cascade Mountains
+19. Relax In Oregon's Premier Vacation Town In The Cascade Mountains

-Sunriver is the perfect basecamp for an adventure in the Cascades or the high desert of Eastern Oregon.
+Sunriver is the perfect base camp for an adventure in the Cascades or the high desert of Eastern Oregon.
 In the summer activities include hundreds of miles of hiking and biking trails, mountain lakes to explore, and horseback riding.